kreatorpt/aidcoins/README.md

 THE SOCIAL DIGITAL COINS

-Aidcoins is based on Litecoin, but inovates in the social sector, we like to help end poberty on the World!
+Aidcoins is based on Aidcoins, but inovates in the social sector, we like to help end poberty on the World!

 This ideia born in Portugal em 2014, a contry in economic crisis.
 This lead to ideias that can help the World to